vporton/join-proxy-rust/README.md

 func = "checkRequest" # the shared method used for authorization

 [cache]
 cache_timeout = "1m" # How long responses are cached.
-See for format: https://chatgpt.com/share/4fb8f7c9-ad48-4cfe-a875-efcb6d36bbf1

 # Timeouts for a connection from the proxy to an upstream.
 [upstream_timeouts]